Clean Water For Schools Initiative – Fiji

 This project is part of Water Charity’s worldwide Filters For Life Initiative, which involves giving people access to the life-saving Sawyer Hollow Membrane Filters.
 In this particular project, WC has partnered with a local Fiji oriented NGO called Give Clean Water (givecleanwater.org) to help achieve the distribution.
 It is the intention to provide water systems to each school and household that does not have access to treated water in the entire district.

 As it turned out, the original secondary schools targeted for filters were placed on a government water source, and while it is possible they may still need filters, it was not prudent to move forward with those schools at the time.
 Meanwhile, the primary schools in the area were in desperate need, so we shifted the project to serve those schools and their teachers.
 Waterborne illness is even harder on younger children, so this was not a downgrade in the project and didn’t cause any delay or waste… if anything, it only made the initiative stronger by focusing on children for whom poor water quality was an even greater concern, and whose water quality was even lower, to begin with.

 3.Balevuto Public School – Water Source: Bore Hole & Catchment

 5.Qerelevu Hindu School – Water Source: Bore Hole & Catchment

 The Ba District receives some of the highest annual rainfall amounts in all of Fiji.
 Over 230 inches of rain can fall in some areas.
 Due to the heavy rains, many of the villages and settlements in the Ba use some form of catchment whether that be from rain gutters, or local streams and rivers being dammed.

-Each of these schools use catchment, while Qerelevu Hindu School and Balevuto Public School also have access to a bore hole for their water source.
+Each of these schools uses catchment, while Qerelevu Hindu School and Balevuto Public School also have access to a borehole for their water source.

 Please click the Donate button below to allow us to continue this great work.